-There will be an Executive Council composed of a Faculty Advisor, President, Vice President, and Secretary (constituting the Executive Committee), in addition to a Treasurer, Career Fair Chair, Publicity Chair, SGA Representative, and Webmaster.
+There will be an Executive Council composed of a Faculty Advisor, President, Vice President, and Secretary (constituting the Executive Committee), in addition to a Treasurer, Publications Chair, Recruitment Chair, and SGA Representative.
 This Council will be the advising and coordinating body responsible to the general membership of the chapter.
 All officers of this chapter shall be responsible for maintaining the chapter as a formal entity.

 Any proposed project or program shall be brought before the Executive Council, reviewed, and if approved, set up and directed by a committee formed for that specific purpose from the general membership on a voluntary basis.
 Committees shall coordinate their efforts with those of an appropriate Executive Council member, who will serve in an advisory capacity.